Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band. These were the devoted Dead Heads.

 #17) Akhnaten – November 10, 2016 (Los Angeles, CA – Dorothy Chandler Pavilion)

-This is the second in the Portrait Trilogy of operas.
-This was a spectacular performance, part of the premier run of the production with countertenor Anthony Roth Costanzo singing the lead.
+This was my first time seeing this, the second in the Portrait Trilogy of operas.
+This was a spectacular performance, part of the premier run of the production with countertenor Anthony Roth Costanzo singing the lead and a talented troupe of jugglers performing on the stage.
+I have never seen a production of this opera without Costanzo in the lead, byt I can imagine he will be the quintessential Akhnaten for all time.

 #16) An Orchestral Tribute to David Bowie – January 29, 2016 (Boston, MA – Kresge Auditorium, MIT)

 This concert, at which Glass’s 1st and 4th symphonies (both based on Bowie albums) were performed, was arranged on the occasion of the death of David Bowie as a way to pay him tribute.
 All of the musicians were local amateurs, as opposed to an organized symphony, and the proceeds went to fund cancer research.
-This was just an overnight trip for me, and my first/only time in Boston.
+This was just an overnight trip for me, and my first

 #-) Philip Glass in Conversation with Christopher Mattaliano – May 14, 2015 (Portland, OR)

 This was part of a tour for Phil to promote his book, and so I don’t count it toward the numbering of his performances that I’ve seen.
 Every audience member was given an autographed copy of the book.
-One notable neat thing about this performance was that I ran into a colleague from work here (Hi, Greg!).
+One notable neat thing about this event was that I ran into a colleague from work here: Hi, Greg!

 #15) Philip Glass: The Etudes – March 2, 2015 (San Francisco, CA – Davies Symphony Hall)